-As of 2015, modern "industrial" production of TLUD stoves is rather limited, but making progress as noted previously for efforts mainly in India, China, and Indonesia.
-Gamadaric exports a natural draft TLUD from Portugal.
-In South Africa, Khaya Power (led by David Lello) has the FAABulousTM Home Power Appliance that provides electrical and thermal energy with its modular fan-assisted airbase and separate TLUD reactor that have many similarities with Anderson's previously mentioned Juntos B prototype (Anderson, 2004).
+As of late 2015 and early 2016, modern "industrial" production of TLUD stoves is rather limited, but making progress as noted previously for efforts mainly in India, China, and Indonesia.
+In South Africa, David Lello's Ekasi Energy company has the FAABulousTM Home Power 2-in-1 Appliance that provides electrical and thermal energy with its modular fan-assisted air-base and separate TLUD reactor that have many similarities with Anderson's previously-mentioned Juntos B prototype (Anderson, 2004).